Different Types of Watch Clasps & How to Use Them

 5. The Tang Buckles (Pin Buckles)

-The tang buckles or pin buckles are the most common type of watch clasp that we all have been using.
-This is because they are inexpensive and simple to use.
-They consist of a frame, a pin, and a bar.
-The frame usually has a rectangular or oval shape.
-The pin (also referred to as the buckle tongue) is placed in the middle of the frame and the bar connects the frame and the pin.
-The pin is then put into the holes on the larger side of the strap to close the buckle.
+Tang buckles, also known as pin buckles, are the most commonly used type of watch clasp.
+This is because they are cost-effective and easy to operate.
+Tang buckles comprise a frame, a pin, and a bar.
+The frame is generally rectangular or oval in shape, with the pin positioned in the center and the bar linking the frame and the pin.
+To secure the buckle, the pin is inserted into the holes on the larger side of the strap.

 Pin Buckle